-Happy new year to all!
-Today we’re pleased to debut a four-part series “What Does Video Cost?”
+We’re pleased to debut a four-part series “What Does Video Cost?”
 Each post will focus on one area of decision-making that impacts your video cost.
-Today’s post will explore the decisions you’ll need to assess how much filming will contribute to your video cost.
-Next week we’ll address editing and the role of your producer, and the following we’ll write about video distribution and video SEO.
+This post will explore the decisions you’ll need to assess how much filming will contribute to your video cost.
+In the companion posts, we address editing, the role of your producer, and video distribution and video SEO.

 Video costs for filming depend on the size of your crew